James McNeill Whistler: Later years

 Back in London, the pastels sold particularly well, and he quipped, "They are not as good as I supposed.
 They are selling!"
 He was actively engaged in exhibiting his other work but with limited success.
 Though still struggling financially, he was heartened by the attention and admiration he received from the younger generation of English and American painters who made him their idol and eagerly adopted the title "pupil of Whistler".
 Many of them returned to America and spread tales of Whistler's provocative egotism, sharp wit, and aesthetic pronouncements—establishing the legend of Whistler, much to his satisfaction.

 In January 1881, his mother Anna Whistler died.
 In her honour, he publicly adopted her maiden name McNeill as a middle name.

-In February 1885, Whistler delivered a his Ten O'Clock lecture, a major expression of his belief in "art for art's sake".
+In February 1885, Whistler delivered his Ten O'Clock lecture, a major expression of his belief in "art for art's sake".
 At the time, the opposing Victorian notion reigned, namely, that art, and indeed much human activity, had a moral or social function.
 To Whistler, however, art was its own end and the artist's responsibility was not to society, but to himself, to interpret through art, and to neither reproduce nor moralize what he saw.
 Furthermore, he stated, "Nature is very rarely right", and must be improved upon by the artist, with his own vision.

 Though differing with Whistler on several points, including his insistence that poetry was a higher form of art than painting, Oscar Wilde was generous in his praise and hailed the lecture as a masterpiece:

 not merely for its clever satire and amusing jests ... but for the pure and perfect beauty of many of its passages ... for that he is indeed one of the very greatest masters of painting, in my opinion.
 And I may add that in this opinion Mr. Whistler himself entirely concurs.